RobbinLawFlutter/flutter-demos-1-ui-layout/DMIT2504-schedule-2022-fall.md

 ## Day02

 Setup of Development Environment
+- Clone my Demos from Github with the link above
-- Doc: environment_setup_test_drive
+- Doc: environment-setup-test-drive
   - Review setup steps from previous day
   - Test drive the tool chain
+- Doc: vscode-features-extensions
-- Doc: vscode_features_extensions
+- Doc: git-github-with-VSCode
-- Clone my Demos from Github

 [Back to Top](#calendar)